marco-dm1/ie1-basic-stats/README.md

 4. Run `ant test` to run all Basic Statistics unit tests.

-5. Run `ant clean` whenever you want to clean up the project (i.e., delete all generated files).
+5. Run `ant -lib lib/ test` to run all Basic Statistics unit tests.

 #### How to run Basic Statistics from the terminal: